Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Practised a lot of feet & hand switching between race, break, clutch, & gear stick.
 I feel much more confident now, but ofcourse loooots of practice is required.</sub>

 <sub>I learnt how to reverse the car, & take turns on the same road by rotating the steering wheel to it's extreme ends on both sides.
-Another skill unloacked.</sub>
+Another skill unlocked. 😆 </sub>

-<sub>Drove over a bumpy road, with lots of broken road patches, so, had a really good practice on bring the car from certain speed to neutral using clutch & break.</sub>
+<sub>Drove over a bumpy road, with lots of broken road patches, so, had a really good practice on bring the car from certain speed to neutral using clutch & break & cross those patches with very little race.</sub>

+<sub>Among all this, *YES, FINALLY*, I was aware (mostly but couple misses) to put the gear stick back to neutral after every car switch off!</sub>

-<sub>Was another really fun session!
+<sub>It another really fun session!
 Slowly getting the hand of it! :)</sub>

 ---